 In savings or money market accounts, interest can compound.
 This enables you to earn interest on the interest earned over time, helping your savings to grow even faster.
 As your savings and investments grow, the interest will continue to grow.
 As an example, if you put $2000 into a savings account with a 5% interest rate that compounds annually, at the end of the first year, you will have $2,100. $2,000 in principal and $100 in interest.
 You will continue earning interest based on the amount you’ve saved and any interest you’ve previously accrued.
 Be strategic in where you place your money, knowing that the more frequently interest compounds, the faster your balance will grow.

-There are several factors that can affect how fast your savings will grows.
+There are several factors that can affect how fast your savings will grow.
 The more money you deposit into your savings over time will help you earn interest on a larger balance.
 Making more frequent deposits will increase the interest accrued.
 The interest rate and the frequency of compounding as mentioned above also determines how fast your savings will grow.
 When growing your savings, the longer you leave your money untouched (no withdrawals), the greater it will grow.
 Any account fees charged by your financial institution, such as monthly fees or minimum balance fees may also impact your savings.
 When opening any type of savings account, be sure to ask about fees.
 Your neighborhood not-for-profit credit union offers lower fees than big box banks.

 Prioritizing your savings goals is important to building wealth